Experiential Learning

 ctlb03.utsc@utoronto.ca

-Note that students will be able to select up to three placements to apply to and we will be matching students to placements.
+Note that students will be able to select up to three placements per term to apply to and we will attempt to match students to placements.

 Please feel free to contact us with your questions: